 Wrong.
 The actual bottleneck: I was forgetting to start the discharge cycle.
 Some evenings I came home tired, plugged my laptop into a wall outlet (grid at $0.45/kWh) instead of the battery output (free).
 The unit sat full and unused during peak hours.

-The fix: spent an hour setting up the Anker app’s automatic schedule.
-“Charge 1–5 AM (off-peak $0.10/kWh), discharge 4–9 PM (peak $0.45/kWh).”
-Made the unit autonomous.
-By month 3 (with scheduling): $156 saved.
-By month 6: pacing $1,800/year of savings.
+The fix: spent an hour setting up the Anker app’s automatic schedule — charge overnight off-peak, discharge during the 4–9 PM peak — so the unit ran itself.
+By month 3 my savings had roughly tripled versus my manual fumbling, and they climbed further once I added a solar panel to charge it cheaply instead of pulling from the grid.
 The hardware was always capable; my human inconsistency was the problem.

 Lesson: scheduling is not optional.
 Set it once on day 1 and forget.